PgeePow/RO-WEB/docs/healer.md

 ## ⚠️ Note

-- Buff duration is **2 hours (real-time)** even if you log out.
+- Buff duration is **10 Minutes (real-time)** even if you log out.
-- If you need a re-buff before the 2 hours is up, just stop by again!
+- If you need a re-buff before the 10 minutes is up, just stop by again!

 ---